kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 Here then is the procedure for **building** a principal component regression model.

 #.
 Collect the |X| and |y| data required for the model.

 #.
 Build a PCA model on the data in |X|, fitting :math:`A` components.
 We usually set :math:`A` by cross-validation, but often components beyond this will be useful.
 Iterate back to this point after the initial model to assess if :math:`A` should be increased.

 #.
 Examine the SPE and |T2| plots from the PCA model to ensure the model is not biased by unusual outliers.

 #.
 Use the columns in |T| from PCA as your data source for the usual multiple linear regression model (i.e. they are now the |X|-variables in an MLR model).

 #.
 Solve for the MLR model parameters, :math:`\mathbf{b} = \left(\mathbf{T'T}\right)^{-1}\mathbf{T'y}`, an :math:`A \times 1` vector.

 **Using** the principal component regression model for a new observation:

 #.
 Obtain your vector of new data, :math:`\mathbf{x}'_\text{new, raw}`, a :math:`1 \times K` vector.

 #.
 Preprocess this vector in the same way that was done when building the PCA model (usually just mean centering and scaling) to obtain :math:`\mathbf{x}'_\text{new}`

 #.
 Calculate the scores for this new observation: :math:`\mathbf{t}'_\text{new} = \mathbf{x}'_{\text{new}} \mathbf{P}`.

 #.
 Find the predicted value of this observation: :math:`\widehat{\mathbf{x}}'_\text{new} = \mathbf{t}'_\text{new} \mathbf{P}'`.

 #.
 Calculate the residual vector: :math:`\mathbf{e}'_\text{new} = \mathbf{x}'_{\text{new}} - \widehat{\mathbf{x}}'_\text{new}`.

 #.
 Then compute the residual distance from the model plane: :math:`\text{SPE}_\text{new} = \sqrt{\mathbf{e}'_\text{new} \mathbf{e}_\text{new}}`

 #.
 And the Hotelling's |T2| value for the new observation: :math:`T^2_\text{new} = \displaystyle \sum_{a=1}^{a=A}{\left(\dfrac{t_{\text{new},a}}{s_a}\right)^2}`.

 #.
 Before calculating the prediction from the PCR model, first check the :math:`\text{SPE}_\text{new}` and :math:`T^2_\text{new}` value against their 95% or 99% limits.
 If the new observation is below these limits, then go on to calculate the prediction: :math:`\widehat{y}_\text{new} = \mathbf{t}'_\text{new}\mathbf{b}`.

 #.
 If either of the limits is exceeded, then one should investigate the contributions to SPE, |T2| or the individuals scores to see why the new observation is unusual.

 Multiple linear regression, though relatively simpler to implement, has no such consistency check on the new observation's x-values.
 It simply calculates a direct prediction for :math:`\widehat{y}_\text{new}`.

-One of the main applications in engineering for PCR is in the use of software sensors, also called :ref:`inferential sensors <LVM-inferential-sensors>`.
+One of the main applications in engineering for PCR is in the use of software sensors, also called :ref:`inferential sensors <LVM_inferential_sensors>`.

 ..	* page 52 of pencil notes